 In a flash a decade went by us.
 10/12/2013

-10th of December 2003, that fateful morning when we first stepped foot through the gates of Hendon; Home of the Commandos, spelt the bold lettering outside the guardhouse, and greeted by the winged bayonet at the parade square.
+lettering outside the guardhouse, and greeted by the winged bayonet at the parade square.
 The emblem and the quote beneath it that we'll have etched deeply into of our hearts in time to come.
-That morning whereby we met each other for the first time.
-The days of PTP was a prelude to what was to come, if not itself.
+That morning whereby we met each other

 Back the, despite being reminded daily that I was enlisted to the best unit in the armed forces, that never quite sunk into me.
 There was always a sense of self depreciation of not being good enough, and I took each day with trepidation not knowing if today will be the one that I finally call it quits and choose the easy way out.
 I am glad I didn't at any point in time.
 Besides, I don't think I'll ever have the chance to.
 The likes of YH, Quek, TL, CC and all would never allow it, like how we willed TL over the last 4km of 72.